xubingyue/avocadodb/Documentation/Books/Manual/Administration/Replication/Synchronous/Implementation.md

    synchronous replication is resumed.
 This happens all transparently to the client.

-The current implementation of ArangoDB does not allow changing the replicationFactor later.
+The current implementation of AvocadoDB does not allow changing the replicationFactor later.
 This is subject to change.
 In the meantime the only way is to dump and restore the collection.
-A cookbook recipe for this can be found here: https://docs.arangodb.com/cookbook/Administration/Migrate2.8to3.0.html#controling-the-number-of-shards-and-the-replication-factor
+A cookbook recipe for this can be found here: https://docs.avocadodb.com/cookbook/Administration/Migrate2.8to3.0.html#controling-the-number-of-shards-and-the-replication-factor

 ### Automatic failover